 Use the Roommate Finder to get in contact with other JMIH attendees that are looking to share a room and reduce costs!
 It is an excellent way to network, save money, and add value to the overall conference.
 You will submit rooming preferences, then will gain access to the contact information of other attendees that are searching for potential roommates.

 We do not automatically assign roommates. *Once you register to attend the JMIH, you will be provided, via an email, with the link to the Roommate Finder form.
-Once you have entered your information into this Roommate Finder form, you will receive an email with additional instructions and a link to a list of others who are looking for roommates.
+Once you have entered your information into this Roommate Finder form, you will be provided a link to a list of others who are looking for roommates.
 After you have found a suitable roommate you will then need to make the reservations on your own.